Gingerclown

-Gingerclown 3D is a 2013 Hungarian horror comedy film written and directed by Balázs Hatvani.
+Gingerclown 3D is a 2013 English-language Hungarian horror comedy film written and directed by Balázs Hatvani.
 The film stars Erin Hayes and Ashley Lloyd as high school students intruding in an old amusement park inhabited by monsters, with Tim Curry, Lance Henriksen, Michael Winslow, Brad Dourif and Sean Young providing the voices of the creatures that terrorize them.

 Plot

 In 1983, a group of high school students led by Biff run into their nerdy classmate Sam (Ashley Lloyd), whom they instantly begin to bully.
 In order to prove himself to Biff and also win the affection of Biff's good natured girlfriend, Jenny (Erin Hayes) he agrees to sneak into an old abandoned amusement park to prove his courage.